Stabilizing In-Context Multi-Source Domain Adaptation for Biomedical Images Through Controls: CS-ARM-BN: Control-Stabilized Adaptive Risk Minimization with Batch Normalization

-Compared to standard ARM-BN and other domain adaptation methods, CS-ARM-BN offers three key advantages: \begin{itemize} \item \textbf{Stability under small context sizes:} since all samples, perturbed plus control samples are used in each batch, the BN statistics can be estimated reliably even when only few perturbed samples are available. \item \textbf{Robustness to label shift:} control samples are independent of the class distribution in the new domain, and are used to decrease the bias in the estimator at test time. \item \textbf{No additional supervision or re-training:} as in ARM-BN, adaptation remains fully unlabeled and lightweight, requiring only a single forward pass over the samples from the new domain (see Algorithm~\ref{alg:cs-arm-bn} and \ref{alg:cs-arm-bn-detail}), i.e. experimental batch, and no expensive test-time training. \end{itemize}
+\paragraph{Relation to ARM.} Importantly, our CS-ARM-BN method remains fully within the Adaptive Risk Minimization (ARM) framework.
+As shown in Figure \ref{fig:method_shema}, during training, the model is meta-learned episodically: for each source batch $b$, control samples and perturbed samples are used as context to adapt BN statistics, and performance is optimized on perturbed query samples from the same batch.
+This trains the base network to \emph{expect} and \emph{exploit} control-conditioned normalization at test time, rather than treating it as a heuristic post-hoc correction.
+Compared to standard ARM-BN and other domain adaptation methods, CS-ARM-BN offers three key advantages: \begin{itemize} \item \textbf{Stability under small context sizes:} since all samples, perturbed plus control samples are used in each batch, the BN statistics can be estimated reliably even when only few perturbed samples are available. \item \textbf{Robustness to label shift:} control samples are independent of the class distribution in the new domain, and are used to decrease the bias in the estimator at test time. \item \textbf{No additional supervision or re-training:} as in ARM-BN, adaptation remains fully unlabeled and lightweight, requiring only a single forward pass over the samples from the new domain i.e. experimental batch, and no expensive test-time training. \end{itemize}